Content seriesView full content series

-In our 12-part series, Kate Wadia – Service Delivery Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
+In our 12-part series, Kate Wadia – Managing Director at Phase 3 Consulting - guides the HR professional through how to navigate, succeed and lead with HR tech project-work.
 From the inception of the business case to the handover into BAU, we’ll follow an indicative project timeframe to explain the way and the why of a project step-by- step, to give you a full toolkit of practical points, a deciphering of definitions and the top tips to get results important to HR and the wider business.

 The plethora of choice in the HR technology market today makes system selection a point of fantastic potential, but difficult and daunting too.
 In the opening article to this series, I looked at creating a relevant, realistic and real case for change.
 Business case beside you, the exciting part is the approach to market.